-Janet Langdell hopes that we are all around for the next five years and the Master Plan will be redone again in five years.
-D. Knott likes the umbrella approach to the Master Plan.
-S. Robinson thinks the Planning Board should have a schedule and goals for these items, item by item; she also likes the umbrella plan.
-J. Langdell said that Milford's future vision should engage the community and identify dates and strategies to make it happen.
-S. Robinson stated that is more than just the Master Plan update, to which J. Langdell agreed.
-J. Langdell suggested reading the Master Plan which is on the Town website.
-Chapter 1 identifies the vision for that, with Recreation as a 3.5 year process.
-Start there which is where the overall idea of what is good for the Town going forward and then concepts were identified for each Chapter.
+Janet Langdell hopes that the Master Plan will be redone again in five years.
+S. Robinson thinks the Planning Board should have a schedule and goals for these items.
+J. Langdell said that Milford's future vision should engage the community and identify dates to make it happen.
+The Recreation Impact Fees were for 3.5 years.
+Chapter 1 identifies the vision for that.
+Concepts were identified for each Chapter.
 E. Cohen said the Oval is not promoted as a walking destination and should be.
-P. Basiliere said part of the process needs to be for people to look into the future and that might be difficult.
+P. Basiliere said part of the process needs to be for people to look into the future; that might be difficult.
+J. Cleghorn will look at the Impact Fees and the requirements and identify what type of fees and how it gets tracked.
 D. Knott said we are behind on reviewing the Impact Fees; we need to get a plan to start working on that.
 P. Amato said the Planning Board should invite people to the process of updating the Master Plan; we know there is a petition warrant article on the ballot for the Planning Board to be elected instead of appointed, maybe we can bring them into that.
-S. Robinson said there are two groups of people and we need to get both involved in the

-Master Plan process.
+S. Robinson aid there are two groups of people and we need to get both involved in the Master Plan process.
 J. Langdell said we can get more people at the table to be involved as the Planning Board starts to look at the Master Plan.
 D. Knott said the Planning Board needs a path to get started.
-J. Langdell said she has some documents that pulled together on how to get started.
+J. Langdell said she has some documents that pulled together how to get started.
 J. Cleghorn will look at the Impact Fees with L. Daley for the next Work Session.
 J. Langdell indicated the most important duty of the Planning Board is to have a Master Plan.